 What’s with all these ribbons I see on people’s badges?

 Badge ribbons are a tradition among many fandom conventions like Norwescon.
 Basically, they’re just a fun way to memorialize the convention: the people you met, events you attended, organizations you discovered, or many other possibilities.
 Many ribbons are available from the various club tables, others are given out as prizes (hall costume awards, for example), some are given to volunteers in specific departments, and others are just given out for fun.
-Many of our regular attendees make a game out of seeing how many they can collect (we’ve even seen people gather enough to make them into a bandolier or sash!).
+Many of our regular attendees make a game out of seeing how many they can collect (we’ve even seen people gather enough in a single weekend to make them into a bandolier or sash!).
 The best way to get ribbons is to have some to trade.
 The second best way is to ask nicely.

 Can I bring my own ribbons to trade?